 - The Child Abduction Unit cannot assist with specific legal advice during the case.
 If there is a need for actual legal assistance and advice, the left-behind parent can choose to be represented by a Danish lawyer.
-At english.boernebortfoerelse.dk there is a list of lawyers who specialize in handling cases on international child abduction.
+At english.boernebortfoerelse.dk you may find a list of lawyers who specialize in handling cases on international child abduction

 - The Child Abduction Unit cannot assist the left-behind parent in any Danish criminal case against the parent who has abducted or retained the child abroad.

 - It is the left-behind parent who contacts the Child Abduction Unit with a request for assistance, and it is the parent or his/her representative who has the ongoing contact with the Child Abduction Unit

 - The left-behind parent chooses if the unlawful abduction should be reported to the Danish police